nvanwinden/ft_services/README.md

 A Pod represents a single instance of a running process in your cluster and consists of one or more containers.
 You can use a controller, such as a Deployment, which creates and manages Pods for you.

 ## Containers
+All applications run in seperate containers.
+The container images are built using a Dockerfile and the deployment manifest specifies which image(s) for a pod.

 ## Deployment
 A Deployment lets you manage a set of identical pods.
 The Deployment manifest defines the desired state in which applications or other workloads should be running.